somilyadav7/aps-portfolio.github.io/README.md

 **Challenges:** The main challenge in providing accurate connection suggestions is efficiently navigating LinkedIn vast user network.
 With millions of users and billions of connections, the platform needs to identify potential connections quickly and accurately.
 The algorithm must handle dynamic and ever-growing data, ensuring real-time updates as users form new connections.

+**Benefits:**
-**Benefits:** Breadth First Search (BFS) is well-suited for this use case because it efficiently explores the shortest paths in an unweighted graph, such as LinkedIn's user network.
-By starting from a user's profile and performing a BFS, LinkedIn can quickly identify second and third-degree connections, which are typically the most relevant for connection suggestions.
-BFS ensures that all nodes at the current level of connection are explored before moving to the next level, guaranteeing that the shortest paths are found.
-This approach enhances user engagement by suggesting meaningful and relevant connections, encouraging users to expand their network.
+- Breadth First Search (BFS) is well-suited for this use case because it efficiently explores the shortest paths in an unweighted graph, such as LinkedIn's user network.
+- By starting from a user's profile and performing a BFS, LinkedIn can quickly identify second and third-degree connections, which are typically the most relevant for connection suggestions.
+- BFS ensures that all nodes at the current level of connection are explored before moving to the next level, guaranteeing that the shortest paths are found.

 **Complexity Analysis**